 On April 19, 2020, Hi-Med LLC ("Hi-Med"), an equity holder and one of the Unsecured Debentureholders of the Company in the principal amount of \$5,000, filed a complaint with the United States District Court (the "USDC") against the Company (the "Hi-Med Complaint").
 Hi-Med is seeking damages for an unspecified amount and other remedies against the Company, for among other things, alleged breaches of provisions of the Unsecured Debentures and the related Debenture Purchase Agreement.
+On November 20, 2020, the Company filed a Motion to Dismiss the Hi-Med Complaint.

 Subsequently, on June 29, 2020, Hi-Med filed a claim in the Supreme Court of British Columbia (the "Court"), which mirrors the Hi-Med Complaint.
-Refer to Note 10 of the interim condensed consolidated financial statements for the three and six months ended June 30, 2020 for further discussion on the Unsecured Debentures.
+Refer to Note 10 of the condensed interim consolidated financial statements for further discussion on the Unsecured Debentures.

 On April 20, 2020, a shareholder filed a class action lawsuit with the USDC against the Company (the "Class Action Lawsuit"), and is seeking damages for an unspecified amount against the Company for alleged false and misleading statements regarding certain proceeds from the issuance of long-term debt, that were held in escrow to make interest payments in the event of default on such long-term debt.
-Subsequent to June 30, 2020, the USDC issued an order consolidating the Class Action Lawsuit and the Hi-Med Complaint and appointed a lead plaintiff ("Lead Plaintiff").
-On September 4, 2020, the Lead Plaintiff filed a consolidated amended class action lawsuit against the Company.
+On July 9, 2020, the USDC issued an order consolidating the Class Action Lawsuit and the Hi-Med Complaint and appointed a lead plaintiff ("Lead Plaintiff").
+On September 4, 2020, the Lead Plaintiff filed a consolidated amended class action lawsuit against the Company (the "Amended Complaint").
+On November 20, 2020, the Company filed a Motion to Dismiss the Amended Complaint.